-This page is intended to help anyone who wishes to build / operate a 3 axis CNC router.
-It discusses software compatible with commercially available driver board, microcontroller development board, and a raspberry pi computer.
+This page is intended to help people who wish to build / operate a 3 axis CNC router.
+It discusses software compatible with commercially available controller boards and a raspberry pi computer.
 It specifically discusses using the bCNC program on the raspberry pi to communicate with the microcontroller running grblHAL.
-Pease note that CNC milling is not my area of training and that my experience here is very limited.
+Please note that CNC milling is not my area of training, that my experience here is very limited and that this page reflects my experiences and opinions, some of which may be catastrophically wrong.
+Your mileage may vary.
 If you see glaring errors, feel free to point them out to me (j6summers@gmail.com).

 We also built a plywood box to keep the noise and sawdust down.
 Sawdust made out of aluminum chips is especially hard on electronics.
 Don't ask how I know.

 As an add-on, we built a jog-controller (described in the next section) that allows us to jog the tool around without sitting in front of the computer.
-The jog controller connects to the I2C interface pins, which are broken out as shown in the upper right of the figure on the left for the PicoCNC.
+The jog controller connects to the I2C interface pins, which are broken out on our current controller board.

 Since our machine is in a plywood box, it is not easy to see the position of the cutter while sitting at the control computer.
 The jog controller (photo on the left) allows me to jog the tool around while physically in front of the router.
 The controller incorporates a RPi Pico microcontroller on the back of the pcb and a bunch of buttons on the front.
 The Pico communicates with the router controller using the I2C protocol.
 The grblHAL firmware is already set up to interface with a keypad, but requires that you include the "keypad" plugin when you compile.
 This is easily done using the web builder (described below in the Firmware section).
 The jog controller has buttons to jog in X, Y, and Z (plus and minus) and also 45 degrees between the x and y axes (+X+Y, +X-Y, -X+Y and -X-Y).
 It also has a button to toggle between three jog speeds (rapid, slow, and step).
 The oled display shows the current jog speed setting.